Conquest of the Western Turks: Campaign

 Commanders in the Tang army were familiar with the political culture of nomadic empires.
 Nomadic alliances were formed through distributing war plunder and ensuring the security of tribal property, and grew tenuous when rulers failed to deliver their promises.
 The Chinese understood that disaffected tribes were vulnerable to switching allegiances, and used this to their advantage.

-Su Dingfang recruited tribes to side with Tang, and these former tribal vassals of the Western Turks contributed additional soldiers.
-The tribe Chumukun offered their support after they were defeated by Su, and the tribe Nishu aided Su after their children and wives, originally captured by Helu, were returned along with gifts offered by the Tang.
+Su Dingfang recruited tribes to side with the Tang, and these former tribal vassals of the Western Turks contributed additional soldiers.
+The Chumukun tribe offered their support after they were defeated by Su, and the Nishu tribe aided Su after their children and wives, originally captured by Helu, were returned along with gifts offered by the Tang.

 The battle was fought along the Irtysh River near the Altai Mountains.
 Helu's forces, consisting of 100,000 cavalry, were ambushed by Su as Helu chased decoy Tang troops that Su had deployed.
 Helu was defeated during Su's surprise attack, and lost most of his soldiers.
 Turkic tribes loyal to Helu surrendered, and Helu escaped to Tashkent in modern Uzbekistan.
-The retreating Helu was captured the next day after residents of Tashkent handed the qaghan over to the Tang.
+The retreating Helu was captured the next day after residents of Tashkent handed him over to the Tang.
 On the way back to the Tang capital, Helu is reported to have written:

 I am a defeated and ruined war captive, that's it!
 The former emperor [Taizong] treated me generously, but I betrayed him.
 In my present defeat, Heaven has vented its fury at me.
 In the past I have heard that Han law stipulates that executions of men be carried out in the city marketplace.
 When we arrive in the capital, I request to Zhaling [the tomb of the previous Tang emperor Taizong] to atone for my crimes to the former emperor.
 This is my sincere desire.

 Gaozong received Helu's plea and agreed to his request, despite a Tang law ordering the execution of captured rebel generals and kings.
 In accordance with Confucian rituals, he was sent to Taizong's tomb where Gaozong spared his life, and then to the capital's Ancestral Temple where the captive was presented again, mirroring ancient rituals celebrating victorious armies.
 Helu felt disgraced by Taizong and committed suicide a year later while still in captivity.
 He was buried in a mound decorated with a stele outside the emperor's park.
 The tomb served as a military trophy, visible to the emperor's visitors entering the park, symbolizing the loyalty of the qaghan to the emperor and the Tang military victories against the Western Turks.